-- 3.19 (OMC) Major Dispute or Altercation The willful act of participating in a disruption involving physical contact, with multiple participants in a major dispute or altercation.
-This may include gang-related activity as defined in Chapter 874, FL Statutes. - 3.20 (TRE) Repeated Threats Upon School District Employee or Agent Repeated intentional threats by word or acts to do violence to the person of another, coupled with an apparent ability to do so; and after having been disciplined in accordance with 2.05 of the Code for a first violation, doing a second (or repeated) act(s) which create(s) a well-founded fear in such other person that such violence is imminent, when the person committing the offense knows or has reason to know the identity or position or employment of the victim.

-or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hostile or offensive environment and substantially interferes with the individual's school performance or participation.
+- Use of another user's account to bypass restrictions placed on his or her account. - Intentionally utilizing a teacher or staff member's account to access district resources that are not intended for student use. - Knowingly making unauthorized changes to grades, test scores, or student data on internal or externally hosted systems. - Production and/or distribution of pornography or making pornography available to users. - 3.19 (OMC) Major Dispute or Altercation The willful act of participating in a disruption involving physical contact, with multiple participants in a major dispute or altercation. - 3.20 (TRE) Repeated Threats Upon School District Employee, Student or Agent Repeated intentional threats by word or acts to do violence to the person of another and after having been disciplined in accordance with 2.05 of the Code for a first infraction, doing a second (or repeated) act(s) which create(s) a well-founded fear in such other person that such violence is imminent, when the person committing the offense knows or has reason to know the identity or position or employment of the victim. - 3.21 (BUL) Bullying/Cyberbullying Systematically and chronically, inflicting physical hurt or psychological distress on one or more students or employees, often characterized by an imbalance of power and is unwanted, purposeful and repeated through written, verbal, nonverbal, physical behavior, electronic communication or the use of technology, by a student or adult that is severe or pervasive enough to create an intimidating, hostile or offensive environment and substantially interferes with the individual's school performance or participation.